maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 ```
 python main.py test_job --query "Who is the current president of USA?" --api_key "sk-123[Your OpenAI API key]"
 ```

-## 🤔 Why Choose ReasonerAgent?

-## 📊 Evaluation Results
-### Datasets
-We provide three datasets for evaluating web agents as informational assistants:
-1. [FanOutQA](https://fanoutqa.com/index.html), which requires the agent to answer questions that require searching for and compiling information from multiple websites.
-We include their development set of 310 examples.
-2. FlightQA, a dataset prepared by us to evaluate the ability of LLM agents in answering queries with varying number of constraints, specifically while searching for live flight tickets using the internet.
-To control for confounding variables like specific query content, we iteratively add to lists of constraints to form new questions.
-In total we have 120 examples consisted of 20 groups of questions ranging from 3 to 8 constraints.
-3. [WebArena](https://webarena.dev), which comprises benchmarking tasks on a few self-hosted websites, including information seeking, site navigation and content management.

 ## 📖 Documentation
 ### Install